 For more on the onboarding process, download our free eGuide, Onboarding: a practical guide, to get useful checklists, templates, and more.

 Before authenticity can take place, there needs to be a certain level of self-awareness among your team.
 And while self-awareness is ultimately the responsibility of the individual, investing in personal and professional development training can nudge that journey along.

-While self-awareness is ultimately on the onus of the individual, it might be well worth investing in personal and professional development training to nudge that journey along.
-Courses in business communication, cross-cultural sensitivity, working with different personality types, and conflict resolution can give employees the basic tools to interact with each other in the workplace and they can learn how to adapt these tools to their own personal style.
+Offering courses on topics like business communication, cross-cultural sensitivity, and conflict resolution can give employees the basic tools they need to interact with each other in the workplace in an open (but respectful) way.
+From there, they can then learn how to adapt these tools to their own personal style.